Affiliate Investigators

 Steven Kahn, MB, ChB

-My long-standing interest has been in the pathophysiology of type 2 diabetes and related disorders.
+My long-standing interest has been in the pathophysiology, prevention and treatment of type 2 diabetes and related disorders.
 In the context of obesity and nutrition, we have been examining the importance of these in the development and treatment of type 2 diabetes in both youth and adults.

 Kendra Kamp, PhD, MS